stackforge/libra/doc/config.rst

       Do not run as a daemon.
 This option is useful for debugging purposes only as the worker is intended to be run as a daemon normally.

+   .. option:: --nodes <NODES>

+      The size of the pool of spare nodes the pool manager should keep.

+   .. option:: --nova_auth_url <NOVA_AUTH_URL>

+      The URL used to authenticate for the Nova API

+   .. option:: --nova_user <NOVA_USER>

+      The username to autenticate for the Nova API

+   .. option:: --nova_tenant <NOVA_TENANT>

+      The tenant to use for the Nova API

+   .. option:: --nova_region <NOVA_REGION>

+      The region to use for the Nova API

+   .. option:: --nova_keyname <NOVA_KEYNAME>

+      The key name to use when spinning up nodes in the Nova API

+   .. option:: --nova_secgroup <NOVA_SECGROUP>

+      The security group to use when spinning up nodes in the Nova API

+   .. option:: --nova_image <NOVA_IMAGE>

+      The image ID to use on new nodes spun up in the Nova API

+   .. option:: --nova_image_size <NOVA_IMAGE_SIZE>

+      The flavor ID (image size ID) to use for new nodes spun up in the Nova API

    .. option:: -p <PID>, --pid <PID>